opro/opro_iphone_demo/readme.md

     #define oClientID            @"5e163ed8c70cc28e993109c788325307"
     #define oClientSecret        @"898ca5b48548bb3988b3c8469081fcfb"

-The code in this library will not automatically refresh a stored access token,
+The code in this library will not automatically refresh a stored access token, you will need to implement that behavior.
+You might also want to add other log in features such as Facebook, twitter, etc.

 # iOS Concepts